sherine-k/okd.io/docs/working-groups.md

 - Previous meeting playlist : [YouTube playlist](https://www.youtube.com/playlist?list=PLaR6Rq6Z4Iqc3WjZB-rUTPru8RKyOCnBo){: target=_blank}

 You don't need an invitation to join a working group, simple join the video call, by following the link in the calendar entry,  You may also want to join online discussions as set out in the [contributor section](contributor.md)

+!!!
+Note
+  The community uses zoom for meetings.
+Details of how to join the call and the password for the meeting can be found [here](https://github.com/okd-project/working-group/blob/main/meetings.md){target=_blank}